parmentelat/jupyterlab-examples/notebooks/1-03-tables-grids-nb.md

 ### using left/right/center markers

-won't work properly in Jlab
+properly aligned in jlab, but not in jbook

 | country | capital | joined in |
 | ---: | :---: | :--- |